sunhater/shCircleLoader/README.md

 | namespace | Type: String | Default: "shcs" |
 |-----------|--------------|-----------------|

 CSS namespace.
 Actualy it is CSS class, which can be used to customize the widget.
-This class will be applied to the outer widget *<div>* container.
+This class will be applied to the outer widget **&lt;div&gt;** container.

 | search | Type: Boolean | Default: false |
 |--------|---------------|----------------|